Firefighter

 I'm trying to fall asleep but my mind is thinking at random.
 Back when I dated a firefighter he had me sleep at the station in his room and hid me from everyone.
 Was I even aloud to be there?
 If I'd been seen what would have happened?

-Asked by MB almost 6 years ago
+Asked by MB about 6 years ago

 Yes, generally against policy